 AutoEurope allows you to see the prices of all rental companies in the area, compare them, and make sure that you’re always getting the best possible deal.
 In addition to this, you can also use my AutoEurope voucher that can help you save up to 20% when renting a car in Spain.

 Another great, budget-friendly alternative for renting a car in Spain is Orbitz.
 At a first sight, you might even think that it’s cheaper than AutoEurope but that’s the case only because Orbitz does not include car insurance by default while AutoEurope does.
 However, when traveling to a foreign country, it’s always better to have full insurance in case something unpredicted happens.

 Also, if God forbids, something like this happens, this insurance will cover only the car but not your medical bill.
-For this, it’s a good idea to get travel insurance and my personal choice is always World Nomads because I never have to worry about whether my travel insurance covers certain things or not; it covers practically everything.
+For this, it’s a good idea to get travel insurance and my personal choice is always SafetyWing because I never have to worry about whether my travel insurance covers certain things or not; it covers practically everything.

 Driving in Spain

-I might made the previous part sound a bit scary but that’s only because I want to make sure that all travelers planning a Northern Spain road trip stay safe.
+I might made the previous part sound a bit scary but that’s only because I want to make sure that all solo travelers in Spain planning a Northern Spain road trip stay safe.
 However, in reality, you have nothing to worry about.
 Driving in Spain is relatively easy but there are a few things you should know before departing.

 There are a lot of routine radar speed traps all across Spain.
 So, if you’re not familiar with the roads and where the radar speed traps are located, always drive within the allowed speed and keep an eye on the changing limits.
 On-the-spot fines can be ridiculously expensive.